babupallam/Applied-AI---NLP-NTLK-Use-Cases-Using_Colab/README.md

 4. Push to the branch: `git push origin feature-branch-name`
 5. Open a pull request.

+## Respect

+1. The email spam classification dataset has been taken from Kaggle: https://www.kaggle.com/datasets/purusinghvi/email-spam-classification-dataset, which has been renamed into spam.csv later for the use.
+2.
 ## License

 This repository is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.